Use a Non-Recourse Loan to Invest in Real Estate with a Self-Directed IRA

 Understanding UDFI Tax

-If your real estate IRA acquires non-recourse loans to help purchase investments, it’s important to understand the account may be subject to unrelated debt-financed income (UDFI) tax, per IRC 514.
-This tax applies to any financed asset held in the IRA, even if the IRA is not the entity applying for the financing.
-If your IRA invests through an LLC or partnership that owns financed real estate, your IRA may still subject to UDFI tax on any income it receives.
+Your IRA is subject to unrelated business income tax (UBIT) when it earns unrelated debt-financed income (UDFI).
+IRAs that use non-recourse loans to help purchase an investment earn UDFI on the percentage of income attributed to the debt-financed portion of the asset.
+Per IRC 514, this UBIT applies to any financed asset held in the IRA, even if the IRA is not the entity applying for the financing.
+For example, if your IRA invests through an LLC or partnership that owns financed real estate, your IRA may still subject to UDFI tax on any income it receives.

-Note: Qualified plans, like the individual 401(k) plan, do not pay UBIT or UDFI.
+Note: Qualified plans, like the individual 401(k) plan, do not pay UBIT on UDFI.